 Well, anywhere that’s good enough for the Queen is certainly good enough for me.
 Buckingham Palace might dominate the headlines when it comes to things to see, but there’s a whole wealth of things to discover in this salubrious area.

 Named after the May Fair that used to be held there until the 18th century, Mayfair’s fairground days are long gone.
 It’s home to some of London’s best hotels (and certainly some its most expensive), with the high-end restaurants and shops to match.
+While it’s certainly not the best area to stay in London on a budget, this part of the city is certainly a good area for those looking for luxury.

-What to Do, See & Eat in Mayfair, Belgravia and Victoria
+Mayfair, Belgravia and Victoria Highlights

 - Buckingham Palace – Visit the state rooms for a glance at the Queen’s official residence.